docker/docs/content/compose/file-watch.md

 ## Use `watch`

 1. Add `watch` sections to one or more services in `compose.yaml`.
-2. Launch a Compose project with `docker compose up --build --wait`.
-3. Run `docker compose alpha watch` to start the file watch mode.
+2. Run `docker compose alpha watch` to launch a Compose project and start the file watch mode.
-4. Edit service source files using your preferred IDE or editor.
+3. Edit service source files using your preferred IDE or editor.

 >**Looking for a sample project to test things out?**
 >